tlienart/Xranklin.jl/docs/syntax/code.md

 In the above example, note how the last command is `gcf()` as we need to retrieve the showable object which is the figure, not the plot.

+### Cache and packages

+If you start a new Julia session and have a page where some code uses a package (say `DataFrames`) and you add a new cell at the end of the page, only that cell will be re-executed and, therefore, won't have access to `DataFrames` unless you re-evaluate the whole page **or** you explicitly add `using DataFrames` in that new cell.

+Alternatively, you can

+* set the current page to ignore the cache at start by setting the page variable `ignore_cache` to `true` and restart the server,
+* clear the entire site cache

+In the first case, on the initial full pass upon server launch, pages with `ignore_cache = true` will re-evaluate all their cells.
+In the second case, on the initial full pass upon server launch, all pages will re-evaluate all their cells.

 <!-- ### Executing Python code